codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

 The OSI (Open Systems Interconnection) model is a conceptual framework used to standardize communication protocols and facilitate interoperability between different computer systems.
 It consists of seven layers, each with its own set of functions and responsibilities:

-1. Physical layer: Transmits raw bitstream over the physical medium, responsible for transmitting the data across the physical medium. contain cable ,network ,interface , cards , hubs
+1. Physical layer: Transmits raw bitstream over the physical medium, responsible for transmitting the data across the physical medium.
+ - the data in this layer are call BITS
  THE DATA IN THIS SECTION IS CALL FRAME
 2. Data link layer: Provides reliable transfer of data frames between two adjacent nodes, responsible for error detection and correction and providing a flow control mechanism.
-- the data in t
+- the data in this layer is call frame
 4. Network layer: Provides routing and addressing services to enable data transfer between different networks, responsible for logical addressing, routing, and packet forwarding.
 - the data unit in this layer are call packet
 4. Transport layer: Provides reliable, end-to-end data transport services, responsible for segmentation and reassembly, error detection, and flow control.
+- the data in this layer are call segment
 TCP , UDP ,PORT NUMBERS
 THE DATA IN THIS SECTION ARE CALL SEGMENT

 5. Session layer: Establishes and manages sessions between applications, responsible for establishing, managing and terminating connections.
+- the data in this layer is call message
 START  AND STOP SESSIIONS

 6. Presentation layer: Formats and presents data to the application layer, responsible for data compression, encryption, and decryption.
 FORMAT DATA, ENCRYPTION
+- the data in this layer is call message

 7. Application layer: Provides services directly to the user, responsible for providing access to network resources and user interfaces.
 SMTP , FTP , TELNET
+- the data in this layer is call message